Data Centers in Drummondville

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market includes 3 providers, as of September 2025.
-Carrier-neutral facilities offer diverse connectivity paths, preventing vendor lock-in and ensuring resilient network designs.
+Carrier Density & Carrier Neutrality: The market offers access to 3 providers, as of September 2025, including national and regional networks.
+Carrier-neutral facilities ensure competitive options for transit and transport.

-Bare Metal: Bare metal server options are available, offering dedicated, high-performance computing.
-Providers like OVHcloud offer solutions that serve the Quebec market.
+Bare Metal: Bare metal server options are available, providing dedicated, high-performance computing resources.
+Providers such as OVHcloud offer services well-suited for the Canadian market.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates typically range from C$0.07 to C$0.09/kWh, as of September 2025.
-These competitive rates help lower total operational costs for compute-intensive workloads.
+Average Cost Of Power: Industrial electricity rates typically range from CA$0.06 to CA$0.09/kWh, as of September 2025.
+This cost advantage, driven by the province's extensive hydroelectric generation, significantly reduces total operational expenses for high-density deployments.

 Market Access, Business & Tax Climate

-Drummondville's location and business environment make it a practical choice for serving Eastern Canada.
+Drummondville's location and business environment make it a practical choice for reaching key Canadian markets.

 Natural Disaster Risk